aiven/devportal/docs/products/mysql/howto/connect-from-cli.rst

 Connect to MySQL from the command line
 --------------------------------------

-Here, you can find how to connect to your MySQL via the command line with:
+Here, you can find how to connect to your MySQL via the command line with a choice of tools:

 * :ref:`mysqlsh shell <connect-mysqlsh>`
 * :ref:`mysql client <connect-mysql>`